 Dragonflies and damselflies

-Damselflies are similar to dragonflies, but hold their wings vertically above their body when at rest.
-Adults of damselflies and dragonflies are found near freshwater and all species have large eyes.
+Dragonflies are similar to damselflies, but hold their wings horizontally at right-angles to their body when at rest.
+Adults of dragonflies and damselflies have large eyes and are usually found near freshwater, though dragonflies are strong fliers and are sometimes found some distance from water.

 What do they look like?